Fisker Karma Gets 20 MPG: Worst “Green” Car Ever?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-On Friday, we talked about Fisker, an electric carmaker that has received more than a half-billion dollars in federal loan guarantees from the Obama administration.
-Thus far, Fisker has only unveiled the Karma, an electric vehicle (EV) that features a gasoline engine much like the Chevrolet Volt once the batteries are exhausted.
+On Friday, we talked about Fisker Automotive, a battery-powered electric motors ultra-luxury brand of carmaker that has received more than a half-billion dollars in federal loan guarantees from the Obama administration.
+Thus far, Fisker Automotive has only unveiled the Fisker Karma, electric vehicles (EV) that features a gasoline engine much like the Chevrolet Volt once the batteries are exhausted.

 The company founder said of the move to manufacture in Finland, employing Finnish workers, that “we’re not in the business of failing; we’re in the business of winning.
 So we make the right decision for the business.
 That’s why we went to Finland.”